-THE SIGMA DP MERRILL COLOURS: THE TRUTH REVEALED!
+SIGMA DP MERRILL COLORS: THE TRUTH!

 PUTTING AN ARGUMENT TO REST: THE TRUTH ABOUT THE SIGMA DP MERRILL COLOURS

 Since the recent release of the Sigma DP3 Merrill, the Internet has been full of arguments about the Sigma DP Merrill colours.
 In particular, people started wondering whether the DP3M handled colour differently, and more specifically better, than its older siblings, the Sigma DP1 Merrill and Sigma DP2 Merrill.

 Some said the Sigma DP3 Merrill colours (DP3M from now on) were much better than the Sigma DP1 Merrill colours and Sigma DP2 Merrill colours (DP1M and DP2M from now on).
 Others said there weren’t any differences.
 However, nobody provided any hard evidence to substantiate either claim.

 For sure, Sigma didn’t announce any changes in camera hardware or any differences in firmware that could justify any difference in image quality and colours.
 However, we all know that manufacturers often do change minor things in a product lifetime, for the most different reasons, without informing the public.